-Medicaid for the Treatment of an Emergency Medical Condition Fact Sheet
+Medicaid Emergency Services Only (ESO) Coverage for the Treatment of an Emergency Medical Condition Fact Sheet

-What is Medicaid for the treatment of an emergency medical condition?
+What is Medicaid ESO coverage for the treatment of an emergency medical condition?

-Medicaid payment is provided for care and services necessary for the treatment of an emergency medical condition, to certain temporary non-immigrants (e.g., certain foreign students, visitors/tourists) who are otherwise eligible and undocumented non-citizens.
-An undocumented non-citizen must meet all eligibility requirements, including proof of identity, income, and State residency to be eligible for Medicaid coverage of an emergency medical condition.
-Temporary non-immigrants, who have been allowed to enter the United States temporarily for a specific purpose and for a specified period of time, do not have to meet the State residency requirement to receive coverage for the treatment of an emergency medical condition and are considered "Where Found" for District of Fiscal Responsibility purposes.
+Medicaid ESO coverage is available for care and services necessary for the treatment of an emergency medical condition as defined in federal regulation 42 CFR 440.255 and section 1903(v)(3) of the Social Security Act to certain temporary non-immigrants (e.g., certain foreign students, visitors/tourists) and undocumented non-citizens, if otherwise eligible.
+An undocumented non-citizen must meet all eligibility requirements, including proof of identity, income, and State residency to be eligible for Medicaid ESO coverage of an emergency medical condition.
+Temporary non-immigrants, who have been allowed to enter the United States for a specific purpose and for a specified period of time and who meet all other eligibility requirements, do not have to meet the State residency requirement to receive coverage for the treatment of an emergency medical condition and are considered "Where Found" for District of Fiscal Responsibility purposes.

-Who can receive Medicaid for the treatment of an emergency medical condition?
+Who can receive Medicaid ESO coverage for the treatment of an emergency medical condition?

 Undocumented Non-Citizen